BIGJRA/BIGJRA.github.io/rejuv.md

 Head north.
 On this map is a hidden *HP Up, Big Mushroom,* and *Blue Shard.* Surf up here to grab *TM18 Rain Dance.*

-Head into the top right clearing first*.* If you have an Odd Keystone, have talked to people in the forest 30 times, and it is nighttime, talk to the tower to battle **Spiritomb.**
+Head into the top right clearing first.
+If you have an Odd Keystone, have talked to people in the forest 30 times, and it is nighttime, talk to the tower to battle **Spiritomb.**